zhullyb/monyhar/monyhar/components/password_manager/README.md

 * [`PasswordManagerClient`] interface (1 per tab)

-  Abstracts operations that depend on the embedder environment (e.g. Chromium).
+  Abstracts operations that depend on the embedder environment (e.g. Monyhar).
   Manages settings (which features are enabled?), UI (popup bubbles, etc.), provides access to the password store, etc.